Skip to main content

 August 31, 2026

-Deadline to configure your tenant to keep EWS enabled.
-Tenants that set EWSEnabled to True and configure an EWS allow list before this date will be excluded from the automatic October 1 block.
+Deadline to configure your tenant to keep EWS enabled for the tenant-wide block.
+Tenants that set EWSEnabled to True and configure an EWS allow list before this date are excluded from the automatic October 1 block.

 October 1, 2026

-EWS is blocked by default in all Exchange Online tenants that have not opted in.
-Microsoft will set EWSEnabled to False for any tenant still on the default setting.
+The tenant-wide block: EWS is blocked by default in any Exchange Online tenant that hasn't opted in.
+Microsoft sets EWSEnabled to False for these tenants.

 Tenant administrators can still re-enable EWS after this date, but there will be a service interruption.